 This scholarship is aimed at women aged 50+ who want to go back to school.
 Awards range from $500 to $5,000 and are given to around 350 people every year.
 Winners must enroll in an accredited university within six months of winning the scholarship.
 Applicants will have to write a short essay about their educational goals and significant obstacles that they have overcome.

 Students who are residents of Virginia Beach and at least 23 years old may apply for this scholarship.
 You should currently be enrolled in an undergraduate program at an accredited institution and have returned to school after being away.
 You should have a GPA of 3.0 or higher.
 Applicants must write a short essay about their career goals and special circumstances.
 At least one award of $500 will be given.

 This scholarship is aimed at African American women who are either returning to school after a break or who are starting college for the first time following a break after high school because of family responsibilities or other personal demands.
-Applicants must be able to confirm acceptance into a college or university to pursue a BA degree, must be at least 35 years of age, and need to write an essay on a given topic.
+Applicants must be able to confirm acceptance into a college or university to pursue a BA degree, must be at least 21 years of age, and need to write an essay on a given topic.
 Two awards of $500 will be given.
-The deadline is March 1st.

 Emerge Scholarships are aimed at non-traditional women students who are going back to school after a break.
 Applicants must be residents of Georgia who are planning to study in Georgia, be at least 25 years of age, and must express their career and life goals in the application.
 The number of awards given varies every year; last year 14 were given.
 The award amount ranges between $2,000 and $5,000.